benjohnsonnlp/developer/_content/knowledge/buildrules.md

 title: Build your first rule
 weight: 20
 ---
 This tutorial will walk you through the first phase of  building your first rule.
-You will create your rule programmatically using the Watson Personal Assistant Builder REST APIs that are accessible in Swagger API reference.
+You will create your rule programmatically using the Watson Assistant Builder REST APIs that are accessible in Swagger API reference.

 1. **How to make the "HelloWorld" expertise proactive.**
 2. How to